abnas7511/MarkyAI-markdownGenerator/README.md

 ### Contributing

 Contributions to this extension are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or create a pull request on the [Pipet Code Agent GitHub repository](https://github.com/google/generative-ai-docs).
+If you have suggestions for improvements or new features, feel free to open an issue or create a pull request on the [Pipet Markdown Agent GitHub repository]([https://github.com/google/generative-ai-docs](https://github.com/abnas7511/pipet)).

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.

 ---